 The best way to learn more about Winter Term is to schedule a visit to campus.
 During your visit, you will be able to see Park & Vogt House, academic classrooms, and other facilities; you will also be able to talk with Andrew Bishop, Kurt Simard, and other people affiliated with the daily operations of Winter Term.

-The Winter Term application can be found here; the priority deadline for applications is April 15th.
+The Winter Term priority deadline for applications is April 15.

-Students that complete the application prior to April 15th will be informed of admission and financial aid decisions by April 17, 2017.
+Students who complete the application prior to April 15 will be informed of admission and financial aid decisions by April 17.

-Students that start the process after April 15th will be considered on a rolling basis and accepted if spaces are still available.
-Given the interest in Winter Term coupled with the quality of the program, we anticipate a very limited space being available after this date.
+Students who start the process after April 15 will be considered on a rolling basis if spaces are still available.
+Given the interest in Winter Term, coupled with the quality of the program, we anticipate a very limited number of spaces available after this date.

 How much does Winter Term cost?
 Is there financial assistance for Winter Term participants?

 Tuition for the December to March 1 program is $22,000 for boarding students and $15,000 for day students.
 The Thanksgiving and March training camps are an additional fee that is still being finalized.